 Legal Considerations for Lease Breaks

-However, we aren’t attorneys and we’d recommed consulting a legal expert to advise you on what actions to take in the event of arbitration and money owed.
+However, we aren’t attorneys and we’d recommend consulting a legal expert to advise you on what actions to take in the event of arbitration and money owed.
 We believe it’s best to keep things as cooperative as possible, even though it’s frustrating to have your tenant break a lease agreement.

 Special Considerations